Porter County Memorial Opera Hall

-The Porter County Memorial Hall, also known as Memorial Opera House, is an historic Grand Army of the Republic memorial hall located in Valparaiso, Indiana.
+The Porter County Memorial Hall, also known as Memorial Opera House, is an historic Grand Army of the Republic memorial hall located in Valparaiso, Indiana, United States.
 It was the meeting place of Chaplain Brown GAR Post No. 106, one of 592 GAR posts in Indiana.
 Designed in 1892 by a local architect, Charles F. Lembke., using Romanesque styling, it was built in 1892–3 to seat 100 people.
 It was also used as the local opera house.